mlanza/ai-literacy/101/17-the-app-remembers.md

 It’s the **app**.

-The large language model — the LLM — doesn’t remember anything.
+The model doesn’t remember anything.
 It doesn’t store what you said or learn from past exchanges.
 Every time you press enter, it compiles its inputs, generates a single output, and forgets everything.
-The server that hosts the LLM which handles your requests is **stateless**.
+The server that hosts the model which handles your requests is **stateless**.

 Each prompt is a one-time “think,” like a timeshare on a synthetic brain — just for you, just for that moment.
 It takes whatever you send, makes sense of it, and gives you an answer based on patterns it saw during training.
 Then it’s gone.
 No memory, no context, no follow-up plan.